sym900728/react-scaffolding/documents/DESCRIPTION.md

 Using the webpack 2 to pack project. (the webpack 1 is deprecated) If you want to learn more, you can visit the [webpack2](https://webpack.js.org/)

-### 1. How to separate the development, testing and production model?

-Before this, Using the environment variable to distinguish the development, testing and production model.
-But it is not readable, also it is not maintainable.
-So, Using the separated files to maintain the model.

-The config/webpack.dev.config.js is for the development model.
-The config/webpack.prod.config.js is for the production model.
-The testing model is not implemented.

-### 2. What's the configure about webpack ?
+### 1. What's the basic configure about webpack?

-The basic configure about webpack will not be written in this document.
+The basic config about webpack will not be written in this document.
 If you want to learn, please check the [webpack2](https://webpack.js.org/).

-### 3. Why to use html-webpack-plugin ?
+### 2. Why to use html-webpack-plugin?

 Using html-webpack-plugin is for the html template. learn more about [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)

-### 4. Why to use postcss ?
+### 3. Why to use postcss?

 Using postcss to autoprefix the css.
 Note: using the postcss.config.js to configure the postcss, don't write the config in the config of the webpack.
 So, it can be maintained easily. learn more about [postcss](https://github.com/postcss/postcss)

-### 5. How to configure webpack2 tree shaking?
+### 4. How to configure webpack2 tree shaking?

 learn more about [webpack2 tree shaking](https://webpack.js.org/guides/tree-shaking/)